 The funding programme is open to anyone who holds a doctorate (PhD) diploma.
 VLAIO does not impose any additional restrictions.
 The scheme is therefore open to all nationalities and all academic disciplines.
 All companies with activities in Flanders may take the role of applicant in Phase 2.
 For spin-off mandates, provisions must be made to set up the company in Flanders.

-There are two annual deadlines for the submission of applications: in the beginning of March and in the beginning of September.
+There are two annual deadlines for the submission of applications: end of March and the beginning of September.